ahluxitalia/OptimizedMagnetogenesisModel/README.md

 Setting up the computational environment.
 Detailed configuration of simulation parameters.
 Step-by-step instructions for running simulations and analyzing data.

-User Manual
-A comprehensive user manual is available in the User Manual, which includes:
+Is available a User Manual, which includes:
 An overview of the model architecture.
 A description of each module (Subgrid, Feedback, Reconnection, and Chemical Network).
 Detailed instructions on how to interpret simulation results.